pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 	* {{EducationName}} - name of the course
 	* {{DueDate}} - the date on which the course is expected to be completed

-Region #educations- #end is used to display all unfinished courses and . if there is more than one course
+If there is more than one unfinished course in user's learning plan, all courses and their belonging due dates will be listed inside region #educations- #end.

 *N1.12 Notification of schedule assignment to the lecturer*